 - Don’t leave enough recovery time between training sessions.

-- Change of footwear or training surface.
+- Change of footwear or training surface for example changes from grass courts to hard courts

 - Decreased range of motion at the ankle joint, usually cause by tight calf muscles.